CaseyHofland/docfx-unitypackage/README.md

 1. In the GitHub of your Unity package, create a branch called "gh-pages".
 2. Go to the Settings tab, select "Pages" in the table on the left, then select "Deploy from a Branch" and select "gh-pages" as the branch to deploy from.
-3. Go to the Settings tab, Select "Actions > General" in the table on the left, then under "Workflow permissions" select "Read and write permissions".
-4. Go to the Actions tab, select "set up a workflow yourself", then copy and paste the following code:
+3. Go to the Actions tab, select "set up a workflow yourself", then copy and paste the following code:
 ```yaml
 name: docfx-unitypackage